7 Meaningful Ways to Celebrate Teacher Appreciation Week

 One of the most touching gifts students can present their teachers on Teacher Appreciation Day is a class “Thank You” book.
 Websites like Shutterfly create great books, but handmade books will put a smile on your teacher’s face as well.
 This gift is the perfect place to have each student thank their teacher for teaching them something throughout the year.
 Here’s a great DIY instruction guide for a “Thank You” book.

-6. Thanks from School Administration
+5. Thanks from School Administration

 It’s a big deal for students and parents to show their appreciation towards teachers.
 It’s also a big deal for the school administration to show their appreciation as well.
 Superintendents and principles should not forget to thank their teachers for all their hard work throughout the year.

-7. Classroom Supplies
+6. Classroom Supplies

 A great way to thank teachers not only for their instructional contributions but for their monetary contributions as well is to gift them with supplies they’ll need for the rest of the year or even for the next year.
 Thinking about what your teachers need and gifting those items is thoughtful and shows you really care about their contributions.

-8. Contact the School Administration
+7. Contact the School Administration